QuestPDF/QuestPDF-Documentation/docs/concepts/components.md

 });
 ```

-The result of sample code looks as follows:
+The result of the sample code is shown below:

 ![example](/patterns-and-practices/component-example.png =350x)

 ::: tip
-If the component class has parameter-less constructor, you can use the generic `Template` method like so:
+If the component class has a parameterless constructor, you can use the generic `Template` method like this:
 ```csharp
 .Component<ComponentClass>();
 ```